About the UNE Minigrant program

 - Catalyze the growth in quality and quantity of scholarly activity being conducted by faculty at the University of New England, helping contribute to a culture of creativity, innovation, and entrepreneurship that positively impacts individuals and communities.

 - Support the generation of scholarly works and pilot projects that can be incorporated into applications for external funding by federal and state agencies or private foundations.

 - Facilitate the dissemination of the faculty member’s scholarship, thereby raising the visibility of both the individual faculty member’s project and the composite University research and scholarship programs to the outside professional and public communities.
 This dissemination also helps increase the likelihood of a broader positive impact on society.

 Minigrants are funded at two different levels.
 The most common individual awards are funded up to $5,000.
 In addition, requests can be made for higher amounts (up to $15,000) for projects that can justify the larger budgets based on the scope or nature of the project.

 Applicants may not apply to both tiers of funding with essentially the same project.
 For both tiers, competitive applications will require a carefully planned budget and justification as the proposed project and budget will be reviewed together.

-The funding period for 2021 minigrants is a maximum of 15 months (January 1, 2022, through March 31, 2023), which provides faculty with an academic year and two summers to complete their projects.
+The funding period for 2023 Minigrants is a maximum of 15 months (June 1, 2023 through August 31, 2024) which provides faculty with an academic year and two summers to complete their projects.

-An electronic copy of a proposal must be submitted to firstname.lastname@example.org.
-Applications for 2021 minigrants were due August 31, 2021, by 11:59 p.m.
-Due date and process for 2022 minigrants have not yet been announced.
+An electronic copy of a proposal must be submitted to email@example.com.
+Applications for 2023 Minigrants are due January 19, 2023 by 11:59 p.m.

 Please see RFA for complete guidance on applying.
 Applicants are encouraged to discuss the budget section of their proposals with the Office of Research and Scholarship well in advance of their application.